-If after thirty (30) days of sending your notice to the Builder's Corporate Headquarters, you believe you have not been able to obtain satisfactory performance under this Warranty, you must notify, in writing, the Customer Service Office, at the address set forth above, of such dissatisfaction ("Dissatisfaction Notice") and request that the dispute be decided by binding arbitration between Purchaser and the Builder in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association (the "AAA") unless applicable law does not permit such arbitration to be binding upon the Purchaser.
-Arbitration shall be commenced by Purchaser filing a AAA Demand for Arbitration form with the AAA and the Builder.
+If after thirty (30) days of submitting your service request to the Customer Care Center, you believe you have not obtained satisfactory performance under this Warranty, your sole remaining remedy is to file for binding arbitration in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association (the "AAA") unless applicable law does not permit such arbitration to be binding upon the Purchaser.
+Arbitration shall be commenced by Purchaser by filing an AAA Demand for Arbitration form with the AAA and the Builder.
 The Purchaser shall be responsible for payment of the filing (administrative) fees of the American Arbitration Association.
-Purchaser agrees to make the New Home and premises and any alleged defects available for inspection by the Builder and its representatives during normal business hours upon reasonable notice.
+Purchaser agrees to make the Home and premises and any alleged defects available for inspection by the Builder and its representatives during normal business hours upon reasonable notice.
+Purchaser must file the Demand for Arbitration within ninety (90) days after the response by the Director of Customer Relations to the Internal Appeal claim, which may be a denial of the claim, or completion of work or payment of the claim.
+Your right to demand arbitration of the claim expires on the 91st day following the Internal Appeal claim response.

 The arbitrator shall consider only whether the Builder is responsible for correction of an alleged warranted item.
 The arbitrator shall not determine, or consider, any claim involving consequential damages, personal injury or death, rescission of contract or any remedy other than repair or replacement or payment of the reasonable cost of repair or replacement.
 The arbitrator shall give the Builder the option of satisfying an arbitration award either by performance of the required repair(s) or payment of a sum certain representing the cost of having such repair(s) performed by a third party.
-The arbitrator may, however, award actual, reasonable shelter expenses during the term of repair if the arbitrator makes the specific finding that repair activity renders the New Home either unsafe or uninhabitable during the term of repair.
+The arbitrator may, however, award actual, reasonable shelter expenses during the term of repair if the arbitrator makes the specific finding that repair activity renders the Home either unsafe or uninhabitable during the term of repair.

-The non-prevailing party in any arbitration shall pay all costs of the arbitration and all attorneys fees.
+The non-prevailing party in any arbitration shall pay all costs of the arbitration and all attorneys' fees.

-12. EFFECT OF OTHER LAWS ON WARRANTY PROVISIONS
+13. EFFECT OF OTHER LAWS ON WARRANTY PROVISIONS

 Notwithstanding any other provision of this Warranty, the Purchaser's rights and the Builder's obligations hereunder shall be without any force and effect and this Warranty shall be deemed superseded by any U.S. Government required warranty or other third-party warranty provided to Purchaser as required by local jurisdictions.
-In addition, this Warranty shall be deemed to be in addition to any required implied warranty required pursuant to the condominium laws of the jurisdiction in which the New Home is constructed which laws do not allow such warranty to be modified or excluded.

-13. NOTICE REGARDING DELIVERY OF HOMEOWNERS MANUAL AND WARRANTY INFORMATION TO FUTURE PURCHASERS
+14. NOTICE REGARDING DELIVERY OF HOMEOWNERS MANUAL AND WARRANTY INFORMATION TO FUTURE PURCHASERS

-In the event that you eventually decide to sell your New Home, it is your responsibility to deliver this Homeowner's Manual and the Warranty information which it contains to any subsequent owner of the home.
+In the event that you eventually decide to sell your Home, it is your responsibility to deliver this Homeowner's Manual and the Warranty information which it contains to any subsequent owner of the home.